 The trustees have responsibility for selecting a range of suitable funds in which the members can choose to invest and for monitoring the performance of the available investment funds.
 Members are responsible for reviewing the level of contributions they pay and the choice of investment fund to ensure these are appropriate to their risk appetite and their retirement plans.
-Members of this section contribute at least 2% of their pensionable salaries and, depending on the percentage chosen, the Company contributes up to a maximum 14%, together with the cost of the death-in-service benefits.
-These contribution rates remained unchanged until June 2017.
-From 1 July 2017, for every 1% additional employee contribution over 8%, the Company will contribute an additional 0.1% employer contribution.
+Members of this section contribute at least 2% of their pensionable salaries, and depending on the percentage chosen up to 8%, the Company contributes up to 14%, together with the cost of the death-in-service benefits.
+In addition, for every 1% additional employee contribution over 8% of pensionable salaries, the Company contributes an additional 0.1% employer contribution.
 The amount recognised as an expense for defined contribution schemes is shown in section (d) below.